jaantollander/masters-thesis/content/20_background.md

 - Molecular dynamics simulation for pharmaceutical design
 - Cosmological simulation for understanding galaxy creation

-The performance of HPC system is traditionally measured in operations per unit of time.
+The performance of HPC system is traditionally measured in linear algebra operations per unit of time.
-However, the role of data is becoming increasingly important with data science and machine learning.
+However, the role of data is becoming increasingly important with data science and machine learning and thus the role of storage is becoming more important.

----

-A *computer* consists of processor and memory.
 We can link multiple computers together to form a computer network.

-Parallelism in practice exist in multiple, hierarchical levels.
-[@parallel-and-high-performance-computing]

-- Process-based parallelization, communication between processes using message passing in distributed memory
-- Thread-based parallelization, communication between threads using shared data via memory
-- Vectorization to perform multiple operations with one instruction
-- Stream processing through specialized processors

-HPC may also employ *parallel storage* to aggregate a large amount of storage memory.

----

-*Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine [@definition-computercluster].
+*Computer cluster* is a system comprised of multiple connected computers that form a single, more powerful machine.
-Individual computers in the system are called *compute nodes*.
+Individual computers in the system are called *nodes*.
 They consist of processors, memory, and optionally *fast local storage*.
 A computer cluster is a homogenous system where each node performs the same task.
 Nodes are connected via high-speed, local area *networks*.
 Clusters also have *global storage* for storing data such as programs and results from the computation.

-The components of computer clusters consist of commercially available consumer hardware.
+Typically, computer clusters are built from commercially available consumer hardware.

 Typically, a computer cluster is centrally managed by an organization such as a company or university.
 It relies on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate its services and maintain it.